 When you’ve studied and feel prepared to take your knowledge test, we suggest going the extra mile and take advantage of the online practice tests available.

-The ICBC created practice test is based on the real knowledge test, but its questions will differ slightly.
-There is also a road signs practice test to help drivers prepare for the various road sign questions featured on the game-day test.
+Practice tests are typically based on the real knowledge test, but its questions will differ slightly as ICBC does not provide the actual questions to the public, outside of when the knowledge test is actively being taken.
+Aim for 100% on the practice tests, and this should allow some room for error when you go and take the official knowledge test.
+There is also a road signs practice test to help prepare for the various road sign questions featured on the game-day test.

 Many new drivers learn best by getting away from a computer or mobile device screen, off the couch, and into the real world.
 In conjunction with studying, it’s a good idea to take a drive or two with a fully licensed individual and can ask questions about what you’ve learned and implement your freshly acquired knowledge in real-world situations.